Kinetic imaging of cells

 Cell-based thermal shift assay (CETSA)

 In recent years, the thermal shift assay armamentaria evolved to include a cellular thermal shift assay (CETSA).
-Though based on the same principle as conventional TSAs, CETSA allows for ligand induced stabilization in more complex environments like intact cells or cell lysates.
+Though based on the same principle as conventional TSAs, CETSA allows for ligand-induced stabilization in more complex environments like intact cells or cell lysates.
 This technology is currently offered in our unit for target engagement confirmation following a high throughput screening.
-This method can currently be applied for small numbers of compounds of high interest and potency.
+This method can currently be applied to small numbers of compounds of high interest and potency.

 Recent publications from our group using this technology